 2013:The Year of the Responsive Website

 What can you do to be sure your website looks the way it’s supposed to?
 One technique is to upgrade to a responsive web design.
-In simple terms, responsive websites respond to the device that accesses it and deliver the appropriate output.
+In simple terms, responsive websites respond to the device that accesses it and delivers the appropriate output.
 The site will adjust to screens that are small or large, landscape or portrait, ensuring that visitors find what they came for.

 If you are running your website on a WordPress theme that’s more than a year old, it probably isn’t completely responsive.
 We have designed websites using WordPress for a number of years because most of their themes look good on mobile devices, but that didn’t mean they were truly responsive.
 Fortunately, we’re seeing most theme design companies racing to improve their themes.
 Many of our favorite themes from Studio Press and Elegant Themes have been converted to responsive designs.